nusofthq/avchat-documentation/_includes/features.md

 Because of the way they are recorded, some .flv files will end up having no duration metadata, thus resulting in funny playback.
 To fix this run those flv files through [flvmdi](http://www.buraks.com/flvmdi/) or [flvtool2](https://github.com/unnu/flvtool2).

-<div class="alert alert-info" role="alert" markdown="1">You can also use [FFmpeg](https://www.ffmpeg.org/) which provides a lot of functionality and it's quickly becoming the go to tool for video processing.</div>
+You can also use [FFmpeg](https://www.ffmpeg.org/) which provides a lot of functionality and it's quickly becoming the go to tool for video processing.

 <h2 id="dynamic-bandwidth-usage-reduction">Dynamic bandwidth usage reduction explained</h2>